yuksk/SIDAM/readme.md

 *SIDAM* (**S**pectroscopic **I**maging **D**ata **A**nalysis **M**acro) is
 a software for data analysis of scanning tunneling spectroscopy.
-Compared with other software for SPM data analysis such as WSxM, SPIP, or Gwyddion, SIDAM is developed especially for 3D data (positions and energy) of spectroscopic imaging.
+Compared with other software for SPM data analysis such as WSxM, SPIP, or Gwyddion, SIDAM is developed especially for handling 3D data (positions and energy) of spectroscopic imaging (or scanning tunneling spectroscopy).

 Frequently used basic features: